rhexgomez/typer/README.md

 ## Usage

-Add the this dependency to your Gradle file
+Add this dependency to your Gradle file

 ```gradle
 dependencies {